Who we are

 IDSA (Infectious Diseases Society of America) issued the 10 × ’20 Initiative in 2010, stating that ten new systemic antibiotic drugs were needed by 2020, and then at least one new drug annually.

 Despite the growing need for new antibiotic drugs, the development of new antibiotic drugs has been neglected for many years, in spite of multidrug resistant bacteria becoming a rapidly growing problem with an increasingly high cost to society.
-Since 2010 only one new antibiotic drug with new mechanism of action has been approved by FDA (fidaxomicin, 2011).
+Since 2010 only three new antibiotic drugs with new mechanisms of action have been approved by FDA (fidaxomicin, 2011; pretomanid and lefamulin, both 2019).
 Other drugs have either been members of existing classes of antibiotics or old antibiotics combined with new beta lactamase inhibitors.
+A report from IFPMA 2024 shows a serious lack of new antibiotics in clinical development.

 Several recent financial initiatives and new market possibilities will contribute to making development of new antibiotic drugs interesting and profitable to Big Pharma again.